 top of page

 Typically, the social care commissioning process in a local authority will follow a commissioning cycle.
-This is the process of monitoring and reviewing the effectiveness of services, undertaking necessary planning activities and delivering on a commissioning strategy in context of care being delivered in a local area.
+This is the process of monitoring and reviewing the effectiveness of services, undertaking planning activities and delivering on a commissioning strategy in context of care being delivered in a local area.
+Different models exist and two examples are on this page.
+They will all include analysis, engagement and planning phases

 Analyse